May, 2021

 Looking to the left (below) … and to the right (below that).

-Right down there on the water is where the Ebey’s Landing dock was.
-And right straight out the water, out the Strait of Juan de Fuca, and across the Pacific Ocean, is Japan.
-It was a peaceful day today, but you can see why there might be some cranky ocean storms that come ashore right here.
+Right down there where the land meets the water is where the Ebey’s Landing dock was.
+And right straight out from that, across the water, west, out the Strait of Juan de Fuca, and across the Pacific Ocean, is Japan.
+It was a peaceful day today, but you can see why there might be some cranky ocean storms that come ashore right here, that blow clear across the Pacific Ocean and hit right here.

-Also in the photos above is a two-story home, the Ferry House, built by the descendents of Isaac Ebey.
-But this farmland is so huge that you will not be able to pick out the house in my photos.
-It’s so tiny compared to the size of this farm.
+Also in the photos above is a two-story home (but so far away that you probably can’t see it).
+It’s the Ferry House, built by the descendants of Isaac Ebey.
+This farmland is so huge that you probably can’t pick out the house in my photos.
+The house is so tiny compared to the size of this farm.

 I zoomed my camera in as far as the zoom would zoom … here’s the Ferry House below.